MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/add-record-queue-early-bound.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `Queue` method creates source and destination queues and store their returned GUIDs in vatiable.
+2. The `Queue` method creates source and destination queues and store their returned GUIDs in variable.
 3. Creates a Letter entity.
-4. The `AddToQueueRequest` method adds an entiy record into a queue, in this sample it associates the letter with first queue.
+4. The `AddToQueueRequest` method adds an entity record into a queue, in this sample it associates the letter with first queue.
 5. Retrieves the user created manually in **Office 365** for assigning the queue items to the user's queue.

 ### Demonstrate

 1. The `RetrieveUserQueueRequest` message retrieves the known private queues for the user.
 2. The `AddToQueueRequest` message adds the record from a source queue to destination queue.

 ### Clean up

 1. Display an option to delete the sample data that is created in [Setup](#setup).